imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

 The Imixs-Workflow Engine provides a set of plug-ins providing different workflow functionality like email notification, access control, versioning or process documentation.

 ## The Abstract Plug-in Class
 Most plug-ins provided by the Imixs-Workflow engine are extending the AbstractPlugin class.
-This class provides a set of convenient methods to access the Imixs-Worklfow environment and processing logic.
+This class provides a set of convenient methods to access the Imixs-Workflow environment and processing logic.
 For custom implementation this is a good starting point to subclass from the class:

     org.imixs.workflow.engine.plugins.AbstractPlugin

 This abstract Plug-in class provides the following methods:

- * getWorklfowService - returns an instance of the Worklfow Engine
+ * getWorkflowService - returns an instance of the Workflow Engine
  * replaceDynamicValues - replacing string values
  * formatItemValues - formats a string object depending of an attribute type
  * getCtx - returns the current workflow context